Mohit-1307/Mohit-1307/README.md

 - Advanced MLOps and CI/CD for ML workflows
 - Distributed training and inference at scale
-- Agentic AI system design
 - LLM fine-tuning and alignment techniques
+- Model monitoring and observability in production
 - Cloud-native ML architectures on AWS and Azure

 ---